rsdoiel/archivesspace-api-workshop/ArchivesSpace-API-Workshop.md

     if __name__ == '__main__':
         hw = hello_world()
         if hw == 'Hello World!!!':
-            print('Success!! ', hw)
+            print('Success!! -> ', hw)
         else:
-            print('Ooops something went wrong, should say "Hello World!!!"')
+            print('Ooops something went wrong!!!"')
 ```

-You shold see "Success!!
-Hello World!!!" when you run the program.
+You shold see "Success!! -> Hello World!!!" when you run the program.

 --

 # 2. Make an http connection

+    But when are we going to write some code?

 Up next, these three things